KingSwim404/software-engineer-manifesto/README.md

 - ### Fork this project , and  sign your name to start a  new  programming phase

-  - If  you  don't  agree with this manifesto,don"t  fork  it.
+  - If  you  don't  agree with this manifesto,don't  fork  it.

-  - If you agree but does not planning to require yourself, don"t fork it.
+  - If you agree but does not planning to require yourself, don't fork it.

   - Hope that you not only understand, but also going to use this manifesto require yourself.